johnnymast/redbox-whois/README.md

 ### Use it without the static call

 The static call mentioned above is just a clever wrapper around the lookup function.
-You can instantiate the WhoisClient your self and call the lookup function.
+You can instantiate the WhoisClient yourself and call the lookup function.
 Note as well we are using the getOutput() function to get the output of the lookup.

 ```php